Does replacing a credit card affect credit score?

 - Will getting a new credit card hurt my credit score?

-Does Replacing a Card Impact Credit Score?
+Does Replacing a Credit Card Affect Credit Score?

-#Creditcard#Creditimpact#CreditscoreFeedback on answer:
+#Creditcard #Creditimpact #CreditscoreFeedback on answer:

 Thank you for your feedback!
 Your feedback is important to help us improve our answers in the future.